 About one-third of all mesothelioma victims in this country are military veterans.
 That's because asbestos was used extensively in every branch of military service, appearing to perfectly fit the needs of the Armed Forces.

 Lauded for its fire-proofing and insulating capabilities, asbestos was ubiquitous in military life.
 Ships, tanks, aircraft and trucks all contained asbestos.
 It was used for construction, maintenance and repair.
 Military bases were covered with asbestos-containing materials.

 Find more about asbestos exposure in the U.S. Military

-Veterans diagnosed with mesothelioma or another asbestos related illness can be eligible for VA benefits.
-Contact the Mesothelioma Center's Veterans Assistance Program to check on your eligibility or get benefits and claims questions answered.
+Veterans diagnosed with mesothelioma or another asbestos-related illness can be eligible for VA benefits.
+Contact the Mesothelioma Center's Veterans Department to check on your eligibility or get benefits and claims questions answered.

 More than 300 asbestos-containing materials were utilized by the Navy, making it almost impossible to avoid the exposure.
 From the engine and boiler rooms, to the sleeping quarters and mess halls, asbestos was everywhere in the Navy, both above and below the decks.

-Mesothelioma is a rare but highly aggressive cancer – diagnosed in an estimated 3,000 Americans annually – caused almost exclusively by asbestos exposure.
-It primarily involves the thin lining that surrounds organs in the chest and abdomen and kills someone every 3.4 hours.
+Mesothelioma is a rare and aggressive cancer – diagnosed in an estimated 3,000 Americans annually – caused almost exclusively by asbestos exposure.
+It involves the thin lining that surrounds organs in the chest and abdomen and kills an American every 3.4 hours.